-Thanks to the voluntary CO2 compensation scheme that we run, together with the climate foundation myclimate, with a very high participation of almost 60 % of hostel guests, we could offset around 2,270 tonnes of CO2.
+Thanks to the voluntary CO2 compensation scheme that we run, together with the climate foundation myclimate, with very high participation of almost 60 % of hostel guests, we could offset around 2,270 tonnes of CO2.

 Reflecting on your career at Swiss Youth Hostels, which 3 bits of advice could you share with hoteliers eager to embrace sustainability, but not quite sure how to convince their partners, shareholders or staff?

 Sustainability is not a tool for advertisement.
-It only works thanks to the commitment of each single employee that believes in sustainability and implements it in their daily business.
+It only works thanks to the commitment of every single employee that believes in sustainability and implements it in their daily business.
 Especially the management board must set an example and implement sustainability consistently in their daily work and serve as a role model.
 This is the only way how you can ensure the long-term success of your sustainability strategy and make sure your organisation will also serve the next generation.

 Thank you, Fredi.